|IES Strategy report|

 - It should be required to draw up long-term and short-term plans for situations where the Government seeks to make changes to energy production or use.
 For the electricity system, it should have powers to determine the types of plant that are to be built, where they are to be built and when they are to be commissioned.

 - The operation of the FSO should, with the exception of issues that relate to national security, be transparent to the public.
 Data should be made available so that members of the public can carry out studies independently of the Authority.
 Such contributions should be welcomed as having potential to help to achieve the system goals.
 Before major decisions are made, public consultations should be held about proposals.

 - The line and boundaries of responsibility for all functions of the electricity system should be clearly defined.

 - It must have authority to ensure that plans are implemented.

 - It should operate under an audited quality management system to seek to ensure that the objectives are being competently addressed.

-Despite opposition from members of parliament who believed that competition was essential, the 1926 Electricity Act enabled 'Electricity Commissioners' to use system planning to create the National Grid, that greatly improved reliability and, between 1926 and 1960, significantly reduced the price of electricity in real terms - see Engineeering for Energy, page 9.
+Despite opposition from members of the UK Parliament who believed that competition was essential, the 1926 Electricity Act enabled 'Electricity Commissioners' to use system planning to create the National Grid, that greatly improved reliability and the price of electricity in real terms significantly reduced - see Engineeering for Energy, page 9.

-Pre-1990 the UK Electricity Boards (CEGB, SSEB and NSHEB) provided a reliable supply and worked successfully to keep costs down.
-They did forward planning that identified the optimum location and type of generation plant in relation to a range of issues such as system cost, fuel source proximity, operational flexibility, fuel supply security etc. They were not-for-profit organisations.
+Pre-1990, the not-for-profit UK Electricity Boards (CEGB, SSEB and NSHEB) provided a reliable supply and worked successfully to keep costs down.
+They did forward planning that identified the optimum location and type of generation plant in relation to a range of issues such as system cost, fuel source proximity, operational flexibility, fuel supply security etc..